c-hofer/COREL_icml2019/README.md

 ## Installation

-The following setup was tested on a Ubuntu 18.04.2 LTS system with CUDA 10 (driver version 410.48) using Anaconda (Python 3.7).
+The following setup was tested with the following system configuration:

+- Ubuntu 18.04.2 LTS
+- CUDA 10 (driver version 410.48)
+- Anaconda (Python 3.7)
+- PyTorch 1.1

 In the following, we assume that we work in `/tmp` (obviously, you have to
 	change this to reflect your choice and using `/tmp` is, of course, not